ZeeTechUOW/public-web/README.md

 1. If you added more files(images, js, etc) the project you want to upload to the repo, select all the added files or directories in the Projects tab and right click > Git > Add
 2. Right click edited files and select Git > Commit
 3. Enter a commit message if necessary, and commit
-4. Then, upload the changes by right click the edited files > Git > Push
+4. Then, upload the changes by right click the edited files > Git > Remote > Push
 5. Enter your and the repo credentials, select the origin/master branch, and push
+6. If push fails for whatever reasons, you might need to pull your project again to sync them
+7. Select merge when prompted, and then try to push again
+8. If merging fails, then you have conflicting changes! discuss with the team before proceeding.